Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Survey results

-During part A, group math-vis solved questions without visualization with an average score of 0.67$\pm$0.13 and an average time of 2.09$\pm$1.27 minutes for correctly solved questions, while group vis-math answered the same questions with visualization with an average score of 0.5$\pm$0.24 and an average time of 1.09$\pm$0.41 minutes.
-During part B, the average scores were 0.67$\pm$0.15 (group vis-math) and 0.83$\pm$0.12 (group math-vis), respectively, at average times for correctly solved questions of 1.81$\pm$1.28 and 2.01$\pm$1.88 minutes.
-When combining parts A and B of the survey, the average scores were 0.68$\pm$0.15 without visualization and 0.71$\pm$0.18 with visualization, at 1.44$\pm$0.49 and 1.1$\pm$0.67 minutes.
+During part A, group math-vis solved questions without visualization with an average score of $0.74 \pm 0.14$ and an average time of $1.60 \pm 0.64$ minutes for correctly solved questions, while group vis-math answered the same questions with visualization with an average score of $0.66 \pm 0.28$ and an average time of $2.28 \pm 1.06$ minutes.
+During part B, the average scores were 0.57$\pm$0.17 (group vis-math) and $0.6 \pm 0.11$ (group math-vis), respectively, at average times for correctly solved questions of $1.57 \pm 0.63$ and $1.78 \pm 1.17$ minutes.
+When combining parts A and B of the survey, the average scores were $0.66 \pm 0.12$ without visualization and $0.63 \pm 0.12$ with visualization, at $1.55 \pm 0.51$ and $2.07 \pm 1.1$ minutes.

-In survey part A, group math-vis scored higher than group vis-math on the global phase, X gate, phase gate, H gate, measurement probability, and measurement state questions with an average score of 0.67$\pm$0.13 to 0.5$\pm$0.24 on these questions and did not score lower on any questions.
-Group math-vis took longer on correct answers to the X gate, phase gate, H gate, and measurement state questions with an average of 151$\pm$74 to 56$\pm$22 seconds while taking less time on the global phase and measurement probability questions with 84$\pm$4 to 75$\pm$1 seconds.
+In survey part A, group math-vis scored higher than group vis-math on the global phase, X gate, phase gate, H gate, Measurement Prob., and Measurement State questions with an average score of $0.67 \pm 0.13$ to $0.5 \pm 0.24$ on these questions and did not score lower on any questions.
+Group math-vis took longer on correct answers to the X gate, phase gate, H gate, and Measurement State questions with an average of $151 \pm 74$ to $56 \pm 22$ seconds while taking less time on the Global Phase Equiv. and Measurement Prob. questions with $84 \pm 4$ to $75 \pm 1$ seconds.

-In part B of the survey, group math-vis scored higher than group vis-math on the global phase Z gate, H gate, measurement probability, and measurement state questions, with an average of 0.84$\pm$0.13 to 0.62$\pm$0.14.
+In part B of the survey, group math-vis scored higher than group vis-math on the Global Phase Equiv., Z gate, H gate, Measurement Prob., and Measurement State questions, with an average of $0.84 \pm 0.13$ to $0.62 \pm 0.14$.
 Group vis-math scored higher on the phase gate question, with 0.88 to 0.78.
-Group math-vis took more time on the global phase, Z gate, and measurement state questions with 178$\pm$120 to 140$\pm$85 seconds and group vis-math took longer on phase gate, H gate and measurement probability questions with 77$\pm$23 to 63$\pm$19 seconds.
+Group math-vis took more time on the global phase, Z gate, and Measurement State questions with $178 \pm 120$ to $140 \pm 85$ seconds and group vis-math took longer on phase gate, H gate and Measurement Prob. questions with $77 \pm 23$ to $63 \pm 19$ seconds.